 What Is Sex Addiction?

-When someone has sex, they can feel the rush of endorphins flooding their brain.
-Similar to how some drugs trigger the release of dopamine.
-This can make the process of looking for and having sex a strain in the person’s life.
+Sex releases endorphins and pleasure chemicals like dopamine in the brain, similar to some types of drugs.
+This can make the process of looking for and having sex a strain for people with sex addiction.
 Rather than them enjoying what sex they have, they are instantly compelled to look for their next “fix.”
-What makes this addiction so hard is that, unlike using opioids or meth, sex is necessary for life.
+What makes this addiction so hard to treat is that, unlike using Opioids or Meth, sex is necessary for life.
 We, as humans, have a biological imperative to have sex and continue our progeny.
-So, sex isn’t just something that many people can forsake, especially if they wish to have children and relationships in the traditional sense.
+So sex isn’t just something that many people can forsake, especially if they wish to have children and relationships in the traditional sense.

 Get Help During COVID-19

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Symptoms Of Sex Addiction

 People suffering from sex addiction will struggle to control their impulses.
 Similar to how someone addicted to Heroin may be willing to go to great lengths to feed their addiction, people addicted to sex will do whatever it takes to fill their need.
 They may lie to people, cheat on their significant other, or even pay for sex.
 Symptoms that someone might be suffering from sex addiction include:

 - Engaging in sex with multiple partners

 - Craving sex to the point that it interferes with other engagements

 - Continuously engaging in excessive sexual activities despite wanting to stop